 Kalga to Kheerganga

-Day 2: Reach Kasol and go to Kalga.
-Stay there./Or stay at Kasol
+Day 2: Reach Kasol and stay in Kasol or go to Kalga and stay at Kalga.

-The hot water spring is a result of the condensation from the surface or water from aquifers below ground hitting the magma pipelines and coming out heated through the channels to the surface; an extreme case of hot water spring is a Geyser.
-So the one at Kheerganga has special spiritual significance to the people of the valley, considered as sacred.
-It is believed that Goddess Parvati lived with her children near the Mantalai lake, which is the source of the Parvati River, and her son Kartik would come to Kheerganga to take a bath.
-I’m sure some other mythological tales surround the kund.
-It is open to people from every religion and nationality, but you have to keep its religious significance in mind, and you don’t want to get caught with alcohol or cigarettes anywhere near it.
-There are separate bathing areas for both men and women.
-In the year 2018, the kund closed for a short while after an Israeli couple was caught having sexual activity in the holy kund.
+The hot water spring open to people from every religion and nationality, but you have to keep its religious significance in mind.
+You don’t want to get caught with alcohol or cigarettes anywhere near it.
+There are separate bathing areas for men and women.
+In the year 2018, it was closed for a short while after an Israeli couple was caught having sexual activity in the holy kund.

 Buni Buni Pass